xtracthub/xtract_file_service/README.md

 jsonxml:
 - Can process .json/.xml style files.
 - Returns depth, headers, columns, and all text found in the file.
+    - Json/xml files containing text will automatically process the text using the keyword extractor.

 netcdf:
 - Can process netcdf style files.